-If you’re still having issues backing up you iPhone, it’s time to reset your iPhone’s settings.
-This process won’t wipe any content from your phone — only the system settings like Wi-Fi network passwords, accessibility settings, etc. In turn, may erase any settings interfering with your iCloud backups.
+If you’re still having issues backing up your iPhone to iCloud, it’s time to reset your iPhone’s settings.
+This process won’t wipe any content from your phone — only the system settings like Wi-Fi network passwords, Accessibility settings, etc. In turn, this reset may erase any settings interfering with your iCloud backups.

 - Open Settings on your iPhone.

 - Tap General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings and confirm that you’d like to proceed.
-After your iPhone restarts, test your iPhone by performing another iCloud backup.
+After your iPhone restarts, test your it by performing another iCloud backup.
 If it doesn’t backup, read on.

-5. Backup Your iPhone In iTunes And DFU Restore
+5. Backup Your iPhone In iTunes Or Finder

-If the above fixes didn’t work, you may need to restore your device.
+If the fixes above didn’t work, you may need to restore your device.
 Before doing this, however, connect your iPhone to your computer and back it up using iTunes or Finder (on Macs running macOS Catalina 10.15 or newer).
 To perform an iTunes backup, follow these steps: